 - 1. From the Disk Utilities page, click Wink On.
 The light bar on the front panel is activated. - 2.
-Remove the bezel on the affected video server.

-- 3. Find the physical location of the drive and note the state of the LEDs for this drive. - The Activity LED should be off, indicating that the drive is not being actively used.
-If it is blinking, this is the wrong drive to remove. - The Status LED should be solid amber, indicating a drive fault. - 4.
-If you identify the correct drive, remove the drive according to the instructions in "Removing a failed drive". - CAUTION: Wait 30 seconds before unlatching the drive. - 5.
-If you do not identify the correct drive, call Harmonic Technical Support and do not continue with this procedure.
+Find the physical location of the drive and note the state of the LEDs for this drive. - The top Activity LED should be off, indicating that the drive is not being actively used.
+If it is blinking, this is the wrong drive to remove. - The bottom Status LED should be blinking (4 blinks per second). - 3.
+If you identify the correct drive, continue with removing the drive.

+CAUTION: Wait 30 seconds before unlatching the drive.

+4. If you do not identify the correct drive, call Harmonic Technical Support and do not continue with this procedure.

-Removing a failed drive
+Removing a drive